Mc-Zen/zero/src/rounding.typ

-/// Rounds (and/or pads) a number given by an integer part and a fractional part.
+/// Rounds (and/or pads) a number given by an integer part and a fractional
-/// Different modes are supported.
+/// part.
+Several rounding modes are supported.
 #let round(

+  /// Integer part.
-  /// Integer part. -> str
+  /// -> str
   int,

+  /// Fractional part.
-  /// Fractional part. -> str
+  /// -> str
   frac,

+  /// The sign of the number.
+  /// -> "+" | "-"
   sign: "+",

   /// Rounding mode.
   /// - `"places"`: The number is rounded to the number of places after the
   ///   decimal point given by the `precision` parameter.
   /// - `"figures"`: The number is rounded to a number of significant figures.
   /// - `"uncertainty"`: Requires giving the uncertainty.
-The uncertainty is rounded
+The uncertainty is
-  ///   to significant figures given by the `precision` argument and then the number
+  ///   rounded to significant figures given by the `precision` argument and
-  ///   is rounded to the same number of places as the uncertainty.
+  ///   then the number is rounded to the same number of places as the
+  ///   uncertainty.
   mode: none,

   /// The precision to round to.
 See parameter `mode` for the different modes.